 Some people develop a skin reaction while having external radiotherapy.
 If this happens, it may begin after about 10 days.

-These restrictions apply only to the treatment area - the rest of your skin can be treated normally.
-Your skin may peel after the redness has faded, but it will gradually heal.
-Changes to the skin usually settle down 2–4 weeks after treatment has finished, but the area may stay slightly darker than the surrounding skin.
+The extent of the reaction depends on the area being treated and your skin type.
+Some people have no skin problems at all.
+If you have a skin reaction, it will usually settle down 2–4 weeks after the treatment has finished, but the area may stay slightly darker than the surrounding skin.

-Shoulder straps and bra straps can cause irritation if they rub against treated skin.
+Clothes can sometimes irritate the skin or cause discomfort in the area being treated.
+Wearing loose-fitting clothes, preferably made of natural fibres rather than man-made materials, can help.
+You should also avoid wearing tight collars and ties if you’re having radiotherapy to your neck.
+Bra and handbag straps can cause irritation if they rub against treated skin.
 If your breast area is being treated, you may be more comfortable not wearing a bra or wearing a vest instead.

 Hair usually begins to fall out after 2–3 weeks.
 Hair should grow back after treatment finishes.
 This may take several months, although it depends on the dose of radiotherapy you have.

+Occasionally, hair loss is permanent.
 Your radiographer can tell you if any hair loss is likely to be permanent.

 Our hair loss section gives tips on covering it up and coping with the emotional effects.

 It’s very important to let your doctors know if you feel very unwell, if your temperature goes above 38°C (100.4°F), or if you start feeling cold and shaky.

-Our sections about the long-term side effects of pelvic radiotherapy for men| and women| have more information about some of these side effects.
+Our sections about the long-term side effects of pelvic radiotherapy for men and women have more information about some of these side effects.

 Radiotherapy can cause cancer, and a small number of people will develop a second cancer because of the treatment they’ve had.
 However, the chance of a second cancer developing is so small that the risks of having radiotherapy are far outweighed by the benefits.